-- Demonstrate compliance with Health Center Program requirements, as detailed in the Health Center Program Policies at https://bphc.hrsa.gov/programrequirements/index.html. - Address the specific Project Narrative elements below, with the requested information appearing under the appropriate Project Narrative section header or the designated forms and attachments. - Reference attachments and forms as needed.
+- Demonstrate compliance with Health Center Program requirements, as detailed in the Compliance Manual. - Address the specific Project Narrative elements below, with the requested information appearing under the appropriate Project Narrative section header or the designated forms and attachments. - Reference attachments and forms as needed.
 Referenced items must be part of the HRSA EHB submission.